nahueldsanchez/nahueldsanchez.github.io/_posts/2022-03-14-Solving-DVDChallenges-8.md

 If everything is OK, in tries to transfer the borrowed amount back to the user (it will fail if the pool does not have enough tokens).

-So nothing extrange here.
+So nothing estrange here.
 Once I finished with this function I decided to take a look at `calculateDepositRequired` which is another critical function that defines how much the user needs to deposit!, let's take a look at it.

 ## Calculating deposits required as collateral